ABMalhotra/Shop_DS_2021/README.md

 WHERE ShipperName = 'Speedy Express'

 ------
 What is the last name of the employee with the most orders?
+Peacock
 #### SQL Query :
-SELECT COUNT(*)
+SELECT LastName, COUNT(OrderID) AS OrdersTaken

 FROM (Orders

-INNER JOIN Shippers ON Shippers.ShipperID = Orders.ShipperID)
+LEFT JOIN Employees ON Orders.EmployeeID = Employees.EmployeeID)

-WHERE ShipperName = 'Speedy Express'
+GROUP BY LastName

+ORDER BY COUNT(OrderID) DESC;

 ------
 What product was ordered the most by customers in Germany?